 Let me emphasize:

-The future within images and content marketing
+The future of images and content marketing

-There is no right answer as to whether text, photos or video is exactly the right option within content marketing.
-It is rather a combination of all of them where the decisions depend on which part will create most value for the reader, that has to spend his or her valuable time on the content.
+There is no right answer as to whether text, photos, or video is exactly the right option within content marketing.
+It is rather a combination of all of them where the decisions depend on which part will create the most value for the reader, that has to spend his or her valuable time on the content.